 Iron Sucrose (EYE-urn SOO-krose)

-Treats anemia (lack of iron) in people who have chronic kidney disease.
+Treats anemia (lack of iron) in patients who have chronic kidney disease (CKD).

 There may be other brand names for this medicine.

 You should not receive this medicine if you have had an allergic reaction to iron sucrose.

 - A nurse or other trained health professional will give you this medicine.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given through a needle placed in one of your veins.

 Drugs and Foods to Avoid